-Supervisor of Elections David H. Stafford announced today that sample ballots for the August 18 Primary Election have been mailed to Escambia County voters.
+Sample ballots for the August 23 Primary Election are being mailed to Escambia County voters this week.
 The sample ballot, in both English and Spanish, includes a ballot image, the voter’s polling location and information on the three ways to vote: early, vote-by-mail, and on Election Day.
 A sample ballot is also available at EscambiaVotes.gov.

 Voters have three different ways to cast their ballot:

 By Mail: Voters may vote by mail using a vote-by-mail ballot, which can be requested through the online form at EscambiaVotes.gov, or by contacting the Supervisor of Elections by mail, phone (850) 595-3900, e-mail, or fax (850) 595-3914.
 Requests must include the voter’s date of birth, address, and the last 4 digits of their social security number or their Florida Driver’s License or ID Card number.
 Requests must be received no later than Saturday, August 13.
 Voted ballots must be received in the Elections Office no later than 7 p.m. on Election Day and may not be returned to a polling location on Election Day.
 Voters may drop-off a vote-by-mail ballot during Early Voting hours at any of the ten area locations.

 Early Voting: Early voting will be available Saturday, August 13 through Saturday, August 20 at the following locations and times:

 - Supervisor of Elections Office, 213 Palafox Place, Second Floor (8 a.m. – 5 p.m.)

 - Main Library, 239 Spring Street (9 a.m. – 6 p.m.)

 - Molino Community Center, 6450-A Highway 95A, Molino (9 a.m. – 6 p.m.)

 - Genealogy Branch Library, 5740 B, 9th Avenue (9 a.m. – 6 p.m.)